 We have been speaking with users around the world – disruption or not, they are all working.
 Our thoughts go out to everybody affected by the current crisis at home and at work.

 Workforces have transitioned to working from home, which is a major adjustment for many users.
 The change in location and the urgent impact on operations, are leading to long workdays.
-This paper includes details about remote accessibility to Findur and how operations can be handled while staff are working from home.
+This paper includes details about working remotely Findur, and how operations can be handled while staff are working from home.

 Many organizations have their operations setup to support remote work.
 For those that need advice, please feel free to reach out.